eProsima/vulcanexus/docs/rst/tutorials/micro/custom_transports/custom_transports.rst

         ...
     }

-This function should write data to the custom transport.
-It must use the ``destination_endpoint`` members to set the data destination.
-It returns the number of bytes written.

-It should set ``transport_rc`` indicating the result of the operation.
+This function should write data to the custom transport, must use the ``destination_endpoint`` members to set the data destination, returns the number of bytes written and set ``transport_rc`` indicating the result of the operation.

 - **Stream-oriented mode:** The function can send up to ``length`` bytes from ``buffer``.
 - **Packet-oriented mode:** The function should send ``length`` bytes from ``buffer``.
 If less than ``length`` bytes are written, ``transport_rc`` can be set.